3x3 Salinental: IntroTour Ebernburg

 A short hike that leads past Ebernburg Castle through the historic Burgdorf to the romantic Nahe meadows with views of the Rotenfels and across the stone sculpture park.

 The short hike leads to the castle and around the picturesque village of Ebernburg, following the river landscape of the Nahe to the Rotenfels.
 The sight of the 200-metre-high rock face towering on the other side of the river is enchanting.
 Another highlight is the stone sculpture park of the Fondation Kubach-Wilmsen - an outstanding - countryside art project.

 Stop off at the Burgschänke or one of the tranquil wine taverns, and visit the stone sculpture museum at the weekend.

-Rest StopWeinhotel Schneider
+Rest stopsWeinhotel Schneider

 Weingut Robert Rapp

-Oak processionary moth:
+Oak processionary moths:

-Report findings These can possibly be removed professionally with special equipment, endangered areas can be marked.
+- Report findings: These can possibly be professionally removed with special equipment, endangered areas can be marked.

-If you have come into contact with the stinging hairs of the caterpillars, you should change your clothes and take a shower.
+- If you have come into contact with the stinging hairs of the caterpillars, you should change your clothes and take a shower.